sharplabBIU/sharplabbiu.github.io/_pages/about.md

 ### Our lab uses **computational models** to understand human **learning** and **planning**.
 We use a reinforcement learning framework to develop explanations of these processes and their breakdown in forms of **psychopathology**.

-#### We are housed within the Department of Psychology at [Bar-Ilan University](https://psychology.biu.ac.il/en), located and with easy access to Tel-Aviv.
-We welcome those from diverse academic backgrounds spanning psychology, neuroscience, computer science, and engineering.
+#### We are housed within the Department of Psychology at [Bar-Ilan University](https://psychology.biu.ac.il/en), located near Tel-Aviv.
+We welcome those from academic backgrounds spanning psychology, neuroscience, computer science, and engineering.